 We encourage parents/carers to first discuss any concerns or issues about their children with the class teacher.
 The class teacher must discuss any issues that cannot be resolved with the Phase Leader or Senior Leadership Team.
 Parents can make contact via Class E-mail or by telephone before and after school, or through the school app and website.

-This is sent home on a daily or weekly basis.
+This is sent home on a weekly basis.
 These emails are designed to help ensure meaningful two-way communication about the day’s events, behaviours and home learning etc. Comments should be positive as far as possible and the class teachers determine the frequency of completion.
 E-mails are sent after the children have ended their school day, in order to minimise disruption of learning.

 We encourage parents to attend coffee mornings, open days, performances and festivals to celebrate the work of the children.